 You can always pick it back up at another time.
 Decluttering can be emotionally, mentally and even sometimes physically draining.
 It’s ok to stop.
 The goal is not to add stress to your life.
 It’s to remove it.

-Don’t forget, if you’re just starting out, I’ve got some tips for how to begin here, and you can sign up below to download my free decluttering pack.
+Don’t forget, if you’re just starting out, I’ve got some tips for how to begin here, and you can sign up below to get your free decluttering starter guide.

 Sign up here to download it for free!